jcouball/homefiles_setup/README.md

 This is a good way to tracking changes to your shell startup files.

-Based on the article [The best way to store your dotfiles: A bare Git repository](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/).

 ## Usage

 ### Setup

 1. Clone this repository.
 2. Create an empty GitHub repository to store your homefiles.
 3. Run the `homefiles_setup` script

    ```shell script